-The MSc Educational Research is aimed at people who wish to develop practical, high-level experience of research methods in educational settings.
+The MRes Education is aimed at people who wish to develop practical, high-level experience of research methods in educational settings.

 To be accepted on the programme, you will need a good honours degree, some professional experience in an educational work setting, a good command of English for academic purposes, and above all explain your interest in educational research methods in your personal statement.

 Applying to Bristol

 Ask us a question, sign up for our updates or request a prospectus.